bryanheadrick/RPi5-AI/README.md

 # RPi5-AI
 Scripts to get AI tools running offline/locally on a Raspberry Pi 5.
+It needs to be [this one](https://amzn.to/41SdJiZ) in order to have the specs to handle the current models.

 ## Step 1: Install Docker
 ```